gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 </details>

-And `tawa` can describe purpose, like English "for": doing an action on something or someone's behalf.
+And [tawa]{.tokipona} can describe purpose, like English "for": doing an action on something or someone's behalf.

 <details><summary> [jan li pali e ni <u>**tawa sona**</u>]{.tokipona} </summary>